hyunjine/WTBarChart/README.md

   binding.wtChart.setChartValue(WTUnit.COMPONENT1, 10f)
 ```
 **unit is an enum class as a WTUnit type, and there are COMPONENT1 to COMPONENT7.**
-**This applies equally to charts and chart items, and the order is COMPONENT1 from the left.**

 For value, put the desired value as a float type.